jennguyen1/nhuyhoa/README.md

 # nhuyhoa

-[Welcome to my website!](http://jennguyen1.github.io/nhuyhoa/) This is my online notebook on topics such as statistics, programming, and life.
+Welcome!

-Feel free to poke around.
-Thanks for stopping by!
+This is my online notebook on topics such as statistics, programming, and life.
+[Feel free to poke around.](http://jennguyen1.github.io/nhuyhoa/) Thanks for stopping by!